ccp-eva/EVApeCognition/README.md

   - A csv file which includes information regarding the domains explored within the list of contributed studies
   - README file with information on database usage.

 To facilitate navigation of the EVApeCognition database, feel free to use the EVApeCognition.db file located in the general_files/SQLite_database/ folder.
+This was created using SQLite (Hipp, 2000)

 The EVApeCognition database complies with the **FAIR Data Principles** (Wilkinson et al., 2016).
 The EVApeCognition is **open-access (CC-BY 4.0)** and can be accessed here FINAL LINK.